13 Practical Classroom Management Tips for Primary School Teachers

 When you are thrown into a challenging situation, you quickly learn what works and what doesn’t.
-One thing that you soon come to learn when relief teaching is that a good behaviour management plan is everything.
+One thing that you soon come to learn when relief teaching is that a good classroom management plan is everything.
 I recorded most of the following tips while I was still in the midst of relief teaching, but I have updated them and added a few more now that I have had more experience with teaching.
-I hope this post provides some useful strategies to all the other relief teachers out there.
+I hope this post provides some useful strategies to all the other relief teachers and full-time classroom teachers out there.

 If the students are confused by what is expected of them then they’re more likely to act out.
 Make sure you address this from the beginning by clearly letting them know what behaviour you’re looking for.